huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Cherries
 - [ ] Potato Chips

-#### In Monopoly, when you pass “Go” how much money do you collect?
+#### In Monopoly, when you pass "Go" how much money do you collect?

 - [ ] Ten Dollars
 - [x] Two Hundred Dollars